 - Tying up capital.
 If your practice is in a startup or growth phase, you may prefer liquidity rather than buying commercial space.

 - Cost savings may be negligible.
-When leasing, the costs of property taxes, maintenance and repairs, insurance and other expenses are all included in the lease agreement.
-As an owner, these would be your responsibility.
+When leasing, the costs of property taxes, maintenance and repairs, insurance, and other expenses are part of your lease agreement.
+However, if you own the premises, these factors are your responsibility.

 - Possible decline in property values.
-Just as there is potential for appreciation, there is risk for depreciation in values.
-Changing demographics, local tax increases or deteriorating business conditions all can make selling your property difficult.
+Just as there is potential for appreciation, there is a risk for value depreciation.
+Property values can be negatively impacted by changing demographics, local tax increases, or deteriorating business conditions.
+This can affect selling your property.

 THE SHORT ANSWER

 Still have questions on your personal scenario?
-Get a dental CPA on your side to answer all the tough financial questions related to your practice and personal needs.
-Contact a member of our team and get the peace of mind of never having to make an uninformed decision .
+Get an expert on your side to answer all the tough financial questions related to your dental practice and personal needs.
+Contact our team and let us help you make an informed decision.

-The team at LenDRgroup Consulting cares about the long-term success of your practice.
-No matter if you are in need of practice financing or business consulting, we are able to craft a customized plan to fit the unique needs of not only your practice, but also your career.
-We bring a lending platform comprised of 300+ dental and healthcare specific lenders, and we built this network with the purpose of helping dentitsts, veterinarians, and physicians.
-We want you to acheive your dreams of practice ownership while eliminating the obstacles associated with practice financing.
+At LenDRgroup Consulting, we care about your practice’s long-term success.
+Whether you need practice financing or business consulting, we are able to craft a customized plan to fit the unique needs of not only your practice, but also your career.
+We bring a lending platform of 300+ dental and healthcare-specific lenders, and we built this network with the purpose of helping dentists, veterinarians, and physicians.
+We strive to help you reach your dreams of practice ownership while eliminating the obstacles associated with practice financing.

-To date, we have helped hundreds of medical professionals expand and grow their practice.
-LenDRgroup Consulting recognizes and understands the needs of your business and can provide guidance to help avoid costly mistakes.
+To date, we have helped hundreds of medical professionals expand and grow their practices.
+LenDRgroup Consulting recognizes and understands the needs of your business and can help you avoid costly mistakes.
 So, let’s get started.
 Contact us today to schedule a one-on-one consultation.